THE ULTIMATE PLUS SIZE

 Type III PFD (Personal Flotation Device)

-5 Liter Dry bag
+Dry bag

 TREKKING POLES

-BUFF OR BANDANA
+BUFF OR BANDANNA

-HEADLAMP
+HEADLAMP (Optional)

 POLARIZED SUNGLASSES

 You have to protect your eyes from the sun!
 Make sure they are UV-blocking and polarized.
 Goodr makes ones that are good (and cute) for hiking.
+Pro tip: Polarized lenses can de-laminate with ocean spray - rinse yours at the end of each day to extend their use!

 1-2 SWIMSUITs